Biblical apocrypha: King James Version

 (Included in this list are those books of the Clementine Vulgate that were not in Luther's canon).

-These are the books most frequently referred to by the casual appellation "the Apocrypha".
-These same books are also listed in Article VI of the Thirty-Nine Articles of the Church of England.
+These are the books most frequently referred to by the casual appellation "the books called Apocrypha".
+These same books are also listed in Article VI of the Thirty-Nine Articles of the Church of England as "the other books".
 Despite being placed in the Apocrypha, in the table of lessons at the front of some printings of the King James Bible, these books are included under the Old Testament.

 The Bible and the Puritan revolution

 The British Puritan revolution of the 1600s brought a change in the way many British publishers handled the apocryphal material associated with the Bible.
 The Puritans used the standard of Sola Scriptura (Scripture Alone) to determine which books would be included in the canon.
 The Westminster Confession of Faith, composed during the British Civil Wars (1642–1651), excluded the Apocrypha from the canon.
 The Confession provided the rationale for the exclusion: 'The books commonly called Apocrypha, not being of divine inspiration, are no part of the canon of the Scripture, and therefore are of no authority in the church of God, nor to be any otherwise approved, or made use of, than other human writings' (1.3).
 Thus, Bibles printed by English Protestants who separated from the Church of England began to exclude these books.